Already have an appointment?

 - Feral cats must be in live traps.
 NO EXCEPTIONS.

-- Pick-up times are 3:00 PM the same day for dogs and 5:00 PM the same day for cats.
+- Pick-up times are 3:00 PM the same day for dogs, 4:30 PM the same day for female cats and 5:00 PM the same day for male cats.

 - Again, please respect these times as we need to allow plenty of time for your pet to recover after surgery.
 If you are going to be late, please call to let us know.